chingu-voyages/v43-tier1-team-03/README.md

-# LibZilla -
+# LibZilla - a phrasal template word game

 LibZilla game made by Team-03 for Tier-1 Chingu Voyage 43

 ## Features

-- Six different categories
+- Six different categories with 2 unique stories each
 - Resizes to both mobile/desktop
-- Download story in pdf
+- Download your story in pdf
 -

 ## Live